aelobdog/cgsimrd/README.md

    - tmpl\_dna.in          --> template input file for DNA pdbs
    - tmpl\_rna.in          --> template input file for RNA pdbs
    - visualize.sh          --> visualizes trajectory file using vmd
-   - lmp                   --> mpi binary of lammps
-   - lse                   --> serial binary of lammps
 ```